 - What information you want the referrer to include in their recommendation (particular skills that could help the company, how the person would fit in the company culture, etc.)

 - Ready-made social media links or talking points that employees can use on their own social media accounts

 You want the referral process to be as enticing as possible for your employees.
-If the process seems complicated or vague, people might not bother to take advantage of the program, even with incentives.
+If the process seems complicated or vague, people might not bother to take advantage of the employee referral program, even with incentives.

 Make it worth their while

 A cash bonus is always a popular motivator for your employee referral program, but if you’re looking for creative or supplemental incentives to offer employees for referrals, consider the following:

 - Team perks like team happy hours or pizza parties

 - Lunch or dinner out for the referring employee and the new hire